AutoxingTech/axbot_restbook/docs/reference/services.md

 ## Get RGB Image

-Since 2.8.0, requires `caps.supportsGetRgbImage`
+Since 2.8.0, requires `caps.supportsGetRgbImage`.

-Get the latest image of a RGB camera.
-It's similar with [Websocket RGB Image Stream](./websocket.md#rgb-image-stream).
-For some use cases which only require the image on rare occasions, this service is more efficient.
+Retrieves the latest image from an RGB camera.
+This is similar to the [WebSocket RGB Image Stream](./websocket.md#rgb-image-stream) but is more efficient for use cases that only require occasional images.

 ```bash
 curl -X POST \